DeadMeme5441/google-adk-extras/QWEN.md

 # Google ADK Custom Services Implementation - Development Process

-This document serves as a guideline for how an agent should approach implementing custom services for Google ADK, based on the development cycle we followed for session services.
+This document serves as a guideline for how an agent should approach implementing custom services for Google ADK, based on the development cycle we followed for session services and artifact services.

 ## Understanding Google ADK Services

 ### 1. Research Phase
-- **Study the Base Interface**: Examine the base service class (e.g., `BaseSessionService`) to understand required methods
+- **Study the Base Interface**: Examine the base service class (e.g., `BaseSessionService`, `BaseArtifactService`) to understand required methods
 - **Analyze Existing Implementations**: Review existing implementations like `InMemorySessionService` to understand patterns
-- **Understand Data Models**: Study the core data structures (Session, Event, etc.) and their relationships
+- **Understand Data Models**: Study the core data structures (Session, Event, Part, Blob, etc.) and their relationships
 - **Identify Dependencies**: Note required external libraries and their usage patterns

 ### 2. Design Phase
-- **Define Storage Strategy**: Choose appropriate storage backend (SQL, NoSQL, file-based, etc.)
+- **Define Storage Strategy**: Choose appropriate storage backend (SQL, NoSQL, file-based, cloud, etc.)
 - **Plan Data Serialization**: Determine how to store complex objects in the chosen backend
 - **Design Error Handling**: Plan for failure scenarios and recovery mechanisms
 - **Consider Performance**: Think about indexing, caching, and query optimization
+- **Versioning Support**: Plan how to handle versioning for artifacts/services that require it

 ## Implementation Process